-Punctures are like a shadow, it cannot be avoided!
+Punctures are like a shadow, they cannot really completely be avoided!
 But having said that, the risk of having a flat can definitely be minimized if you follow these simple tips.

 2. BE ALERT ON THE ROAD

-Good reputed tires are as important as having good quality shoes for running.
+Well reputed tires are as important as having good quality shoes for running.
 A lot of tires come with in-built puncture protection.
-Many high-quality tires also have proprietary compounds which not only make the tire light but also grip well and ensure your ride is safe.
+Many high-quality tires also have proprietary compounds that not only make the tire light but also grip well and ensure your ride is safe.
 Some tires also have inbuilt reflectivity to ensure additional safety while you’re riding.
 Good quality tires also last longer.

 4. PERFORM REGULAR CHECKS